AOCC Club Ladder Competition

 The AOCC Competition Ladder will have a rolling 12 month cycle.
 When the results for the current year's version of any particular contest are available, the results from the prior year's version of that same contest will drop out of the ladder calculation.

-For score compilers' call signs & assigned points by month and contest,
+For current score compilers' call signs & assigned points by month and contest,

 click on the icon below for full list in .pdf (view) format.